vindarel/lisp-journey/content/blog/another-common-lisp-app-in-production.md

 to build a binary and all that).
 In conclusion: there are **tons** of places where Lisp can be used for professional needs out there.

 Oh.
-In doing it, I built those two utilities:
+In doing it, I built those ~~two~~ three utilities:

+- [cl-sendgrid](https://github.com/vindarel/cl-sendgrid), a trivial interface to the Sendgrid API (to send emails).
 - [progressons](https://github.com/vindarel/progressons), a progress bar that holds on one line and works on the terminal as well as on Slime.
 It works for me©.
 My next goal is to make it output a prettier bar with unicode bars.
 - [termp](https://github.com/vindarel/termp), a trivial utility that checks if we are on a real or on a dumb terminal (by checking the `TERM` environment variable).
 So you can `quit` or `error` out.

-Two more Lisp repositories on Github !
+More Lisp repositories on Github !